Solicitors from Irwin Mitchell helped to reach a settlement for a soldier who lost the ability to hear in his left ear.

 “Whilst this is obviously a large sum of money, the sad reality is that is does not do anything to give Mr Bell the quality of life he would have enjoyed had the Ministry of Defence given him sufficient hearing protection.

 “Mr Bell is still only in his early twenties and now has to live with his hearing loss and tinnitus for the rest of his life.”

-If you or a loved one has suffered from hearing damage such as acoustic shock, tinnitus, and noise-induced hearing loss caused by conditions at work our solicitors could help you claim compensation.
+If you or a loved one has suffered from hearing damage such as acoustic shock, tinnitus, and noise-induced hearing loss while serving in the armed forces, our solicitors could help you claim compensation.
 See our Industrial Disease Claims page for more information.